 By the time my younger baby was crawling, my twins were full-fledged destructive toddlers.
 They could climb bookshelves, open cupboards, empty drawers, and get through any doors.
-They could even flush everything down a toilet at lighting speed.
+They could even flush things down a toilet at lightning speed.
 I figured out that certain things were absolutely necessary.

-Control the space.
-The first thing I needed to do was to control my space.
-I had my husband put up a gate across my living room, because there was no way I could nurse my baby with my twins having full run of the house.
+- Control the Space.
+The first thing you need to do is to control the space.
+I had my husband put up a gate across my living room because there was no way I could nurse my baby with my twins having full run of the house.
 Can you imagine what kind of problems they could cause out of my eyesight?
 We had a wide entryway and had to get one like this one.

-Set up zones.
+- Set up Play Zones.
 I actually had 3 different indoor play zones.
 The living room, family room, and nursery.
-In each of these zones I had different toys.
+In each of these zones, I had different toys.
 That way, once they (ok to be honest, I) got bored in one area we just picked up and moved to another room.
 Ta-da!
 It’s like going to a whole new playland.

 Download The Toy-Free Activity Cheatsheet Here